Water Density Calculator

 where m₀ is the mass of pure water and m₁ is the mass of salt.
 In other words, mixing a mass of pure water, m₀, with a mass of salt, m₁, gives you the salinity S of salt water.
 This quantity is usually given in per mille ‰, parts per thousand (ppt), or practical salinity units (psu), which are basically equivalent.

 In our density of water calculator, we use.
-The overall formula is complicated so that we won't show it here explicitly.
-Still, generally, it uses the same concept as the equation for the temperature dependence of density - a polynomial of mixed terms of temperature, salinity, and pressure:
+The overall formula is complicated, so we won't show it here explicitly.
+Still, generally, it uses the same concept as the equation for the temperature dependence of density – a polynomial of mixed terms of temperature, salinity, and pressure:

 ρ(T,S,p) = ρ(T) + f(T,S,p).

 Here ρ(T) is the density of pure water derived from the previous chapter.

 However, we can spot some common properties – the density of salt water increases for higher salinity and external pressure.

 How to use water density calculator?

 What is the density of water at 20 °C of salinity S = 35‰ and under the pressure of 1 atm?
 Let's give our water density calculator a try and find out!

 - Set pressure to 1 atm.